 Many of our fund manager clients ask us which US regulations apply when they are marketing their funds in the US or raising funds from US investors.
 We realise that navigating an often complex foreign regulatory regime can be daunting.
 Therefore our Chicago-based colleague, Ross Goffi, delivered our March briefing on the subject of the US regulations that impact managers and advisers based in Asia.
 Ross ran through the requirements and answered the questions the audience raised.

 Some of the aspects of the US regulatory regime have extra-territorial applicability and potentially trigger registration or exempt reporting requirements for non-US managers/advisers who have or may have US investors, manage fund vehicles established in US or have a physical presence in the US.
 The US regulatory regime also necessitates careful planning of the marketing and distribution efforts to ensure that relevant private placement exemptions can be relied upon.
-As such our focus will be on the following topics:
+As such our focus was on the following topics: